moshix/IFOX/README.md

 This is the assembler source code for the.... assembler.

 Assembler XF, also called IFOX assembler, is a mostly compatible upgrade of Assembler F that includes the new System/370 architecture instructions.
 This version provides a common assembler for OS/VS, DOS/VS and VM systems.
 Other changes include relaxing restrictions on expressions and macro processing.
 Assembler XF requires a minimum partition/region size of 64 KB.
-Yes, that's asking a lot, but in the meantime there are now mainframes with up to 1MB of memory, so 64KB for an assembler is not a totally crazy amount, in my opinion.
+Yes, that's asking a lot, but in the meantime there are now (as of 2024) mainframes with up to 1MB of memory, so 64KB for an assembler is not a totally crazy amount, in my opinion.

 The history of mainframe assemblers
 ===================================